 A scatter plot draws (x, y) points without connecting them.
 Scatter plots are best for displaying data sets without a natural order, or where each point is a distinct, individual instance.
 They are frequently used to show correlation between variables in a data set.
-Use plt.scatter() to create a scatter plot.
+Use plt.scatter() to create a scatter plot.1

-Similar data points in a scatter plot may overlap, as in Figure 8.4.
-Specifying an alpha value reveals overlapping data by making the markers transparent (see Figure 8.5 for an example).
+Similar data points in a scatter plot may overlap, as in Figure 9.4.
+Specifying an alpha value reveals overlapping data by making the markers transparent (see Figure 9.5 for an example).
 The keyword alpha accepts values between 0 (completely transparent) and 1 (completely opaque).
 When plotting lots of overlapping points, the outlines on the markers can make the visualization look cluttered.
 Setting the edgecolor keyword to zero removes the outline and improves the visualization.

-&lt;sup>1Scatter plots can also be drawn with plt.plot() by specifying a point marker such as '.', ',', 'o', or '+'.
+1You can also create an ordered scatter plot with plt.plot() by specifying a point marker such as '.', ',', 'o', or '+'.
 The keywords s and c can be used to change the marker size and marker color, respectively.

 Problem 3.
-The file MLB.npy contains measurements from over 1,000 recent Major League Baseball players, compiled by UCLA.a Each row in the array represents a player; the columns are the player's height (in inches), weight (in pounds), and age (in years), in that order.
+The file MLB.npy contains measurements from over 1,000 recent Major League Baseball players, compiled by UCLA.^a Each row in the array represents a player; the columns are the player's height (in inches), weight (in pounds), and age (in years), in that order.